The vertebral disc in the spine is an interesting and unique structure. The discs throughout the spine have three primary functions:

-There are a total of twenty-three vertebral discs in the spinal column.
+There are a total of 23 vertebral discs in the spinal column.
 Specific problems with any of these discs may prompt unique symptoms, including pain that originates in the disc itself and/or pain that is related to the disc pressing on a nearby nerve.

-Discs are actually composed of two parts: a tough outer portion and a soft inner core, and the configuration has been likened to that of a jelly doughnut (see a healthy disc with Figure 1).
+Discs are actually composed of two parts: a tough outer portion and a soft inner core, and the configuration has been likened to that of a jelly doughnut.

 - Annulus fibrosus.
-The annulus fibrosus is outer portion of the disc (annulus fibrosus) is the tough circular exterior composed of concentric sheets of collagen fibers (lamellae) that surround the inner core.
+The annulus fibrosus is outer portion of the disc.
+It forms the tough circular exterior and is composed of concentric sheets of collagen fibers (lamellae) that surround the inner core.

-The annular fibers hydraulically seal the gelatinous nucleus and evenly distribute pressure and force imposed on the structure.
+The fibers of the annulus fibrosus hydraulically seal the gelatinous nucleus and evenly distribute pressure and force imposed on the structure.

-The outer portion and inner core of the spinal disc fit together like two concentric cylinders and are interconnected by cartilagenous end-plates that firmly attach the disc to the vertebrae above and below.
+The outer portion and inner core of the spinal disc fit together like two concentric cylinders.
+The outer portion of the disc has cartilagenous end-plates that firmly attach the disc to the vertebrae above and below.

 Over time, spinal discs dehydrate and become stiffer, causing the disc to be less able to adjust to compression.
 While this is a natural aging process, as the disc degenerates in some individuals, it can become painful.

-The most likely reason for this is that the degeneration can produce micromotion instability and the inflammatory proteins (the soft inner core of the disc) probably leak out of the disc space and inflame the well-innervated structures next to the disc (e.g. nerve roots).
-Sometimes a twisting injury damages the disc and starts a cascade of events that leads to degeneration (see a degenerative disc x-ray with Figure 2).
+The most likely reason for this pain is that the degeneration can produce micromotion instability and the inflammatory proteins (the soft inner core of the disc) probably leak out of the disc space and inflame the various nerves and nerve fibers in and around the disc.
+Sometimes, a twisting injury damages the disc and starts a cascade of events that leads to degeneration.

-The spinal disc itself has very few nerve endings and no blood supply.
-Without a blood supply the disc does not have a way to repair itself, and pain created by the damaged disc can last for years.
-In general, as we age there are less inflammatory proteins in the disc space and discogenic pain rarely occurs after 60 years of age.
+The spinal disc itself has no blood supply.
+Without a blood supply, the disc does not have a way to repair itself, and pain created by the damaged disc can last for years.